realJustinLee/LiMe/README.md

 ![](./ScreenShots/LiMeChatTest.png)

-# The File Transmission
+## The File Transmission

 ![](./ScreenShots/LiMeChatFile.png)

-# Data persistence and user management
+## Data persistence and user management

 MySQL

-# TODO
+## TODO
-- The file transmission function
+- Anonymous group chat for all users
-- There should be a website for LiMe
+- A fancy website for LiMe
-- There should be am anonymous group chat to be developed